Forced sterilization in Peru: Investigations

 Efforts to address the forced sterilizations have been pursued by both civil society and the government.
-The Truth and Reconciliation Commission (TRC) was established in 2001 to investigate two decades of civil war between the Shining Path, rondas campesinas (peasant militias), and the Peruvian military.
-Its final report, published in 2003, concluded that Andean Indigenous peoples were the most affected by the civil war.
-The Commission was criticized, however, for not investigating the forced sterilization campaign.
+The Truth and Reconciliation Commission (TRC) was established in 2001 to investigate two decades of armed conflict between the Shining Path and the Peruvian military.
+Its final report, published in 2003, concluded that Andean Indigenous peoples were the most affected by the armed conflict.
+The Commission was criticized, however, for not investigating the forced sterilization campaign, instead focusing on incidents of rape that occurred during the conflict and deciding that this the only crime eligible for reparations from the state.

-Decree 2906, introduced to expand the definition of sexual violence during the conflict to include practices such as forced pregnancy, abortion, prostitution, and sexual slavery, faced strong opposition from the Ministry of Justice.
+Human rights groups criticized the government for limiting the scope of sexual violence reparations.
+Decree 2906 was then introduced to expand the definition of sexual violence during the conflict to include practices such as forced pregnancy, abortion, prostitution, and sexual slavery, faced strong opposition from the Ministry of Justice.
 The Ministry argued that this broadened definition would implicate the state, particularly the Ministry of Health, as the primary perpetrator of sexual violence during the war.
 While Decree 2906 was eventually passed in 2012, it excluded the sterilization campaign from the expanded definition of reparable sexual violence.